 (11-12) The AVID Senior Seminar is a two-year interdisciplinary course for AVID juniors and seniors.
 The course is designed for those students who elect to take a course that prepares them for the rigor required for college work.
 Students will engage in higher levels of writing, inquiry, collaboration and reading strategies than experienced in prior years of AVID.
 These higher level thinking, reading, writing and oral language skills are needed to prepare students for the level of work required to produce a culminating research project at the end of the senior year.

-Prerequisite: Concurrent enrollment in an Advanced Placement course; completion of at least one year in an AVID class.
-CSU/UC: "g"
+Prerequisite: Concurrent enrollment in at least one Honors or Advanced Placement course during both 11th and 12th grade years; completion of at least one year in an AVID class.

 Careers with Children (ROP)